darrik/theme-previews/readme.md

 Put `theme-previews.el` somewhere in your `load-path` and `(require 'theme-previews)`.

+You also need to install htmlize 1.47 which can be found in [MELPA](http://melpa.milkbox.net/) or [here](http://fly.srk.fer.hr/~hniksic/emacs/htmlize.el.cgi).

 ## Status

 Currently very *beta* and stuff will change.
 I want to make the output directory configurable among other things.